 Research conducted over the two decades or more has shown that on the whole, soy isoflavones have many beneficial effects on human health and also improves both skin and hair health.
-There a few different ways in which soy protein can promote better hair growth, below I will go into the main ones
+There a few different ways in which soy protein can promote better hair growth, below I will go to the main ones below.

 Soy could slow down or prevent hair loss by inhibiting DHT

 Unlike finasteride (also known as Propecia) which decreases 5-alpha reductase, that is responsible for the conversion of testosterone into DHT, this equol works in a different way.
 Equol simply binds to the DHT to stop it from binding to the androgen receptor.

 Equol is created by gut bacteria when you frequently consume soy.
 Some people produce equol better than others, and I talk about later in this article.

 Genistein and daidzein are the two main phytoestrogens found in soybeans which helps reduce DHT levels while improving the ratio of testosterone to DHT.
 Unlike Equol, you can find these in supplement form.

 In a study published in 2013, low intake of soy in Taiwanese communities was associated with higher levels of androgenetic alopecia (the most common cause of hair loss in men).

 Soy also might be able to help produce hyaluronic acid (HA) in the skin, which can decrease with age.
 This will help keep the skin and hair healthy for better hair growth and shiner hair.